Skip to main menu Skip to content Skip to footer

 en Español

 Kids worry.
 Whether it’s fear of the dark, starting at a new school, or getting another pimple, children can take life very seriously.
 But some kids worry more than others.
-It’s always painful to watch a child suffer anxiety, but it’s especially difficult if you’re not sure whether she’s worrying too much and might need help.
+It’s always painful to watch a child suffer anxiety, but it’s especially difficult if you’re not sure whether they’re worrying too much and might need help.

 • Severe anxiety is unrealistic.